 Violations after November 2, 2015 the date of assessment matters:

-Penalties under the False Claims Act can amount to huge portions of a recovery.
+Civil penalties under the False Claims Act can amount to a huge portion of the recovery.
 When evaluating whether or not to bring a case, understanding False Claims Act penalties calculation is vital.
-In December, 2021 DOJ updated the FCA penalties range to $11,803 to $23,607.
+Contact us for a free and confidential consultation.